DorothyTamYiLing/GWarrange/pipeline_and_output_files_description.md

 `filtering_kmer_and_blast.sh` (called by `main.sh`, for processing kmers containing N only)

 script functions:
-1. filters sig. kmers for blasting by keeping only the kmers that contain flanking sequences (both side) of at least `$flnk_len` bp in size
+1. filters significant kmers by keeping only the kmers that contain flanking sequences (both side) of at least `$flnk_len` bp in size
 2. blasts the filtered kmers with the genomes

 output files: